jazkarta/jazkarta.zoterolib/README.rst

 - Provides a Dexterity content type called Zotero Library that can be added to the site and configured with a Zotero Library ID, Zotero Library Type (user or group) and Citation Style Format.
-- Zotero library items are indexed in the ``portal_catalog`` and can appear is listings and searches.
+- Zotero library items are indexed in the ``portal_catalog`` and can appear in listings and searches.
 The add-on includes custom indexes and metadata for bibiographic items.
-This includes varuous "author" indexes which incorporates all Zotero ``creatortType`` values (e.g. author, editor, translator, contributor, etc.).
+This includes various "author" indexes which incorporate all Zotero ``creatorType`` values (e.g. author, editor, translator, contributor, etc.)
 - The Zotero Library provides an action called Update Zotero Library Items with two buttons: